Pardeepsharma01/News-App/README.md

 # News Application

-The News and Weather App is a feature-rich web application developed using React.js, Redux, React-Bootstrap, npm, and CSS.
+The News App is a feature-rich web application developed using React.js, Redux, React-Bootstrap, npm, and CSS.
 This dynamic and user-friendly app provides a seamless experience for users to stay updated on the latest news and check the weather in their area.
 Here's an overview of its key features:
 # Features:

  - <h2>Homepage with News Cards:</h2>